-About Your Association
+About The Clinical Nutrition Association

 The Clinical Nutrition Association was established in 2009 by a group of concerned and passionate nutritionists.
 The CNA acts as an umbrella organisation for Clinical Nutritionists around New Zealand, and keenly conveys the properties and benefits of good health to the public.

 Our Vision: To be the foremost registrar of Clinical Nutritionists in New Zealand.

 Our Mission: To attract qualified nutritionists who practice holistically; supporting their continued education and influencing public health messages by engagement with government bodies and other organisations.

 Currently, national regulations offer no detailed criteria as to who can call themselves a nutritionist.
 While many practitioners have rightfully earned their title through years of tertiary education and clinical practice, some have not.

 Until recently there was no easy way to differentiate between these different skill-sets.
 For the first time in New Zealand we have an organisation that solely registers approved Clinical Nutritionists.
 The public can now feel safer in their choice of practitioner.